realnedsanders/Coordination-Trilemma/appendix-c.md

 The mathematics proves voluntary coordination is necessary (Appendices A & B).
 This appendix shows it's theoretically possible at small scale and uncertain at large scale.
 That's enough to determine action when the alternative is certain catastrophe.

 The examination must happen.
 The attempt must be made.
-The uncertainties are real—but they're uncertainties about the only path that might work, not justifications for choosing the path that certainly fails.
+The uncertainties are real, but they're uncertainties about the only path that might work rather than justifications for choosing the path that certainly fails.